 Sizing and colors: Itty Bitty (1 – 1.5″ paw length) – XXL (4.75 – 5.25″ paw length) in black, blue, green, orange, purple, pink and red.
 Available in set of 4 only.
 Colors other than black might be hard to find in USA.

-The Fleece Lined Originals are just like the All Weathers (suede sole, nylon upper, thicker nylon toe cap, and stretchy leg cuff), but with the addition of a thin fleece liner.
-The lining makes them stiffer overall than the All Weathers (closer to a molded boot like Ruffwear Summit Trex or Hurtta Outbacks) and also harder to cinch tightly around the ankle.
-However, I do really like the reflective ankle straps, which are the least bulky, easiest to fasten/unfasten, and long enough to wrap and reflect all the way around.
-They’re probably the most effective of all the boots we’ve tried (with the caveat that I really, really love the stretch Velcro of Dogbooties.com, which keeps the boots on without fail).
+The Fleece Lined Originals are just like the All Weathers (suede sole, nylon upper, thicker nylon toe cap, and loose, stretchy leg cuff), but with the addition of a thin fleece liner.
+The lining makes them stiffer overall than the All Weathers (closer to a molded boot like Ruffwear Summit Trex or Hurtta Outbacks) and a little harder to cinch tightly around the ankle.
+However, I do really like the flat, reflective ankle straps, which are less bulky and more durable than Ruffwear, smoother and easier to tighten than Hurtta or Dogbooties.com, and stay stuck as well or better than any of the boots we’ve tried (with the caveat that I really, really love the stretch Velcro of Dogbooties.com, which keeps the boots on without fail).

 My big gripe with the All Weathers still stands – these boots have raw edges on the insides.
-I find that pretty unacceptable in a $55 set of boots.
-It’s better on the Fleece Lined, since the fleece edges cushion the stiffer nylon and suede edges, but I expected the fleece liner to be sewn in reverse so that no raw seams would face the foot.
-The seam between the cuff and the fleece-lined foot is also substantial, making it a bit harder to get the foot into the boot.
+I find that pretty disappointing in a $55 set of boots, especially since on the fleece version, the liner could be sewn in reverse with the seams facing away from the foot.
+However, the raw edges on the Fleece Lined are softer and didn’t give Robin any blisters, unlike our experience with the All Weathers.

-These boots really aren’t appropriate for California spring, so we stuck to using them mostly on rainy/cool mornings for the test period.
+These boots really aren’t appropriate for California spring, so we stuck to using them mostly on rainy/cool mornings for the warm weather test period.
 They didn’t seem too hot for that type of weather, but on warmer days Robin would frequently lie down in protest until the boots were removed.
 We just got the chance to try them in snowy Minnesota and Wisconsin, in dry below-zero powder as well.

 As the first set of boots that haven’t given Robin any blisters, even without socks, I’m feeling positive about these despite the one-season use and the loose cuffs.
 With solid build quality I think they’re worth a try for sensitive feet, cold weather and dogs new to wearing boots.
 I wish the fleece liner resolved the interior raw edges, but it did help cushion Robin’s feet against blisters.
 Can’t wait to see if these keep his cold little pads warm on winter trail hikes.

-Best for: Cold weather, shallow snow, ice and salted streets (guessing here!), blister prone dogs, dogs with dew claws
+Best for: Cold weather, shallow snow, ice and salted streets, blister prone dogs, dogs with dew claws

-Not ideal for: Warm weather, foxtail type plants, sealing out dust
+Not ideal for: Warm weather, foxtail type plants, sealing out dust, deep snow